Frequently Asked Questions

 FSC has defined expectations for coaches and the Soccer Development Committee works with coaches throughout the year.

-In addition, players usually require a ball ($8-$20), a new pair of cleats each year ($20-$100), shin guards every few years ($5-$25), and a duffle bag for their gear ($15-$25).
+In addition, players usually require a ball, cleats, shin guards, and a duffle bag is recommended for their gear.
 Annual dues are set in the fall based on estimated club costs & income spread over the projected number of players.

-The U6 and U7 teams(Micro Soccer Program) will have a reduced pricing structure as they will not have the same commitments as the older teams, such as out of town tournaments etc.
+The U6 and U7 teams(Micro Soccer Program) fee is $275 as they will not have the same commitments as the older teams, such as out of town tournaments etc.

 Yes, all players are required to wear shin guards during practice and games.
 Although not required by a rule, cleats are highly recommended as the shoe of choice unless the ground is extremely hard.
 In that case, running shoes or turf shoes are often easier on the feet.
 A water bottle is also highly recommended.